nvneet2972/hacktoberfest2021/README.md

 > Support open source and earn a limited edition T-shirt!

 So, yes!
 You can win a T-Shirt and few awesome stickers to attach on your laptop.
-On plus side, you will get into beautiful world of open source and get the international exposure.
+On plus side,you will get into beautiful world of open source and get the international exposure.
 **Wait there's more!**